magrathealabs/presentations/README.md

 ## About Magrathea Labs

-`marvin-bot` is maintained by Magrathea Labs.
+`presentations` is maintained by Magrathea Labs.
 The names and logos for Magrathea Labs are trademarks of Magrathea Labs.

 Magrathea Labs is a team of specialists in Software Engineering, Distributed Systems, Artificial Intelligence and Data Science.
 We love to solve challenging problems and build amazing things.
 Want to do something amazing with us?